MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 6. Choose Save.

-**Manual Checks What You Should Know:**
+##### Manual Checks What You Should Know

 Before you enter/post a Manual Check you’ll want to ensure you chose the appropriate ‘Check Type’ in the Payroll Manual Check Adjustment Entry Window.

 Here’s what you need to know about each Check Type:

-**Manual Check – Will update Payroll, Bank Rec, and General Ledger.
-Use this if you are:**
+- **Manual Check** – Will update Payroll, Bank Rec, and General Ledger.
+Use this if you are:

-•	Recording a manually written paycheck
+    - Recording a manually written paycheck
-•	Making a negative adjustment o	Note: Negative Manual Checks cannot be saved to a batch
+    - Making a negative adjustment

+        Note: Negative Manual Checks cannot be saved to a batch
-•	Most Commonly Used
+    - Most Commonly Used
-•	Do not enter positive and negative amounts at the same time: o	Post only positive amounts o	Or post only negative amounts
+    - Do not enter positive and negative amounts at the same time:
+        - Post only positive amounts
+        - Or post only negative amounts

-**Adjustment – Will update Payroll and General Ledger.
-User this if you are:**
+**Adjustment** – Will update Payroll and General Ledger.
+User this if you are:

-•	Entering an adjustment.
+    - Entering an adjustment.
-•	Adjustments can be posted only if the gross and net wage amounts are zero. o	Note: There will be no check number associated with an adjustment.
+    - Adjustments can be posted only if the gross and net wage amounts are zero.

+        Note: There will be no check number associated with an adjustment.
-•	If GL is not being updated as expected:
+    - If GL is not being updated as expected:
         Ensure you're set up to 'Post To' GL and not 'Through' (Microsoft Dynamics GP >> Tools >> Setup >> Posting >> Posting >> Series = Payroll >> Origin = Manual Checks).

-**Beginning Balances – Will NOT update Bank Rec or General Ledger.
-Use this if you are:**
+**Beginning Balances** – Will NOT update Bank Rec or General Ledger.
+Use this if you are:

-•	Entering beginning balances. o	Note: There will be no check number associated with a beginning balance.
+    - Entering beginning balances.

+        Note: There will be no check number associated with a beginning balance.
-•	Don’t want to update Bank Rec or GL
+    - Don’t want to update Bank Rec or GL
-•	Do not enter positive and negative amounts at the same time: o	Post only positive amounts o	Or post only negative amounts
+    - Do not enter positive and negative amounts at the same time:
+        - Post only positive amounts
+        - Or post only negative amounts

 IMPORTANT TO NOTE: Manual Checks is that they are exactly that: manual.

 Microsoft Dynamics GP does not automatically calculate anything for you when you process a Manual Check.
 As such, you need to know exactly what amounts need to be entered/adjusted.

-**Here are steps you can utilize to process a Manual Check:**
+##### Steps you can utilize to process a Manual Check

 Enter appropriate information in the Payroll Manual Check-Adjustment Entry Window: